balena-io/docs/pages/learn/develop/local-mode.md

 These containers will have access to all the features and environment that balenaCloud deployed devices have.
 For example, you will still be able to query and use the [supervisor API][supervisor API] and the containers will be brought up automatically on boot.

 ## Caveats
-- In localMode, a device will not send logs back to the balenaCloud dashboard.
 - Set device and service environment variables from the dashboard will not be applied to localMode containers, but it is still possible to set these in your `docker-compose.yml` or `Dockerfile`.
 - Changes to Device configuration variables, for example `BALENA_HOST_CONFIG_gpu_mem`, will result in the device rebooting and applying those settings.
 - Actions such as `Restart` and `purge Data` from balenaCloud interface will not apply to localMode containers.